 Every councillor is elected to represent a particular area of the county, but they may also play a specific role in running the council.

 The current Leader of Nottinghamshire County Council is Councillor Alan Rhodes.
-He is the Leader of the Labour Group of Councillors, and because Labour won the last local election in May, he became the Leader of the Council.
+He is the Leader of the Labour Group of Councillors, and he has been the Leader of the Council since May 2013.

 The role of the Leader is to: